gristlabs/grist-help/help/FAQ.md

 The major difference between Grist and spreadsheets like Excel or Google Sheets is that Grist is a database, so each row in a grid represents a record (e.g. a person, a bank transaction, etc.) Since a sum across multiple records isn't the same kind of record, Grist offers summarizing data as a separate widget, which can be modified to calculate even more powerful summary data.

-For example, suppose you have a table of webstore orders.
+For example, suppose you have a table of webstore orders called `Orders` and you want to sum sales revenue from all orders.
+At the top of the left-side menu, click "Add New" button and select "Add Page" or "Add Widget to Page".
+In the widget picker, select the `Orders` table then click the summation icon (<span class="grist-icon" style="--icon: var(--icon-Pivot)"></span>) next to it.
+Add the page or widget to your document.
+Done!
+You've now created a summary table that by default counts all the records in the `Orders` table, and sums all [numeric](col-types.md#numeric-columns) and [integer](col-types.md#integer-columns) columns, such as the amount sold in each order.

+Summary tables can do more than a sum of a tables' columns.
 With just a few clicks you can summarize orders *by month* to calculate the number of orders and total sales revenue in each month for which you have data.

 Take it a step further and suppose you have multiple webstores.
 With Grist, you can record all sales orders across all stores and months in the same table.
 Then, you can summarize by month *and* webstore.